 Your Common Shares are registered in your name.

-Voting by proxy is the easiest way to vote.
 This means you have the right to appoint someone else (your proxyholder) to attend the Meeting and vote your Common Shares for you.
-Your proxyholder does not need to be a Shareholder, but this person or company must attend the Meeting and vote on your behalf.
+Your proxyholder does not need to be a Shareholder, but this person or company must be registered after the proxy is submitted to attend the Meeting and vote on your behalf (see the instructions under the heading "Voting -Attending the Virtual Meeting" and "Voting - Registration of a Proxyholder for Online Meeting Participation").

 Print the name of the person or company you are appointing in the space provided on the proxy form you received in your package of materials.
-Then complete your voting instructions, date and sign the form and return it to Computershare Trust Company of Canada.
+Then complete your voting instructions, date and sign the form and return it to Computershare Trust Company of Canada ("Computershare").